tuhdo/documentations/Docs/english/elinkvm_guide.md

 * **Built-in IPMI (Intelligent Platform Management Interface) utility**

   eLinkKVM understands IPMI and allows control the server that support IPMI interface.
-The user may power on/off/reset or getting IPMI events from server.
+The user may power on/off/reset server without using an external PDU

 * **Support USB Host Interface**

   The USB Host port allow eLinkKVM control the USB 3G/4G, external USB storage or USB security device to add more functionality.

-* **Flexible 2 Ethernet Ports**
+* **Flexible Two Ethernet Ports**

   The Ethernet ports can be configured to work independently to connect 2 different networks with the master port can be configured as a DHCP server.
 Or 2 ports can be used to connect a server to a router, using a single server Ethernet port.